 The Chair stated that he got the impression that the inspection report focused a lot on the way a variety of senior managers were working.
 He wondered what additional training activities were planned for management to gain more understanding and to allow them to be more productive to identify problems so that they can be addressed assertively.
-Ms Hewson explained that they were now undertaking a programme called 'Signs and Safety' where a wide range of Children's Services staff would go through the training.
+Ms Hewson explained that they were now undertaking a programme called 'Signs of Safety' where a wide range of Children's Services staff would go through the training.
 There would be more performance reports and more information being passed on to senior managers and Elected Members.
-The audit of the signs and safety model came out as not being effective, they were now working with neighbouring local authorities to see how their audit systems work and how we could relate it to our signs and safety model.
-They were working to refine the audit model so that they could go into more detail on where case work was inadequate and hoped that it would also allow them to look at the turnover of staff more effectively.
+She explained how the 'signs of safety' model was expected to work.

 One Member stated that recruitment retention had been an issue for quite some time now.
 They wondered what the master plan was to finally get over this hurdle.
-Ms Hewson stated that recruitment won't be an easy fix.
+Ms Hewson stated that recruitment would not be an easy fix.
 Vacancy issues were not just an issue in North East Lincolnshire, it was also happening in other places within the country.
-They were working towards a more focused recruitment plan which would be more targeted.
-They would look at what they could do to support staff more, particularly around admin support which could alleviate some of the social workers workloads.
-Ms Hewson added that they were looking at what they can do so that they don't use more agency staff going forward.
+A more focused and targeted recruitment plan was being developed.
+Support for staff was also being looked at, particularly around administrative support, which could alleviate some of the social workers workloads.
+Ms Hewson added that they were looking at reducing the use of agency staff going forward.
 They were implementing a social worker academy to enhance longer term social work recruitment.
 The Elected Member asked whether exit interviews were offered when staff were leaving the authority.
 Ms Hewson stated that they were offered but the up take on these were not significant.

-Another Member stated that it was a very upsetting report from Ofsted.
-They believed it would leave a stain on the Council forever.
-The report stated that corporate leaders did not have a sufficient understanding.
-He wondered who they were referring to as corporate leaders.
+Another Member stated that it was a very upsetting report from Ofsted and believed it would leave a stain on the Council forever.
+The report stated that corporate leaders did not have a sufficient understanding and he wondered who they were referring to as corporate leaders.
 Ms Hewson stated that no one was specifically named within the report, so she couldn't comment on who they were referring to.
 However, several Officers were spoken to as part of the inspection, and it was not just managers and Elected Members.
 One Elected Member wondered whether the Portfolio Holder considered himself to be a corporate leader.
 Councillor Lindley stated that he did not think he was a corporate leader but could be seen as a leader since he was part of the leadership of this Council.
 A Member stated that their concern was whether we had the right corporate leaders in place to take this improvement plan forward.
 Councillor Lindley explained how he had been heavily involved with Children Services as either the scrutiny chair or as a Portfolio Holder for this remit.
 He assured Members that he was fully committed to being part of Children Services improvement journey.